-NEW YORK (CNNMoney) -- Prices are still going up on food and gas, but underlying inflation remains low, the government said Thursday.
+NEW YORK (CNNMoney) -- Food and energy prices are surging.
+Still, underlying inflation remains low, the government said Thursday.

-The U.S. Consumer Price Index, a key measure of inflation, increased 1.6% over the past 12 months ending in January, up from 1.5% in December, the Bureau of Labor Statistics said.
+The U.S. Consumer Price Index, a key measure of inflation, increased 2.1% over the past 12 months ending in February, up from 1.6% in January, the Bureau of Labor Statistics said Thursday.

 More than 5% of DACA recipients have started their own businesses since enrolling the program, according to a recent survey.
 More

 In 1998, Ntsiki Biyela won a scholarship to study wine making.
 Now she's about to launch her own brand.
 More

 Low housing supply keeps sellers in the driver's seat as buyers continue to face affordability issues.
 First-time buyers in particular will face an uphill battle to become homeowners.
 More